 In our discussion today, we will uphold the topic of Books of Prime Entry in the case of Accounting and its importance in the sector.
 This is the basis of studying accountancy which the students must be enthusiastic about.

-In business, there are daily numerous financial transactions.
+In business, there are numerous daily financial transactions.
 So, there is a separate book to keep the track of the receipts and payments of this transaction.

-The ledger accounts in a business are the main source of information that is used to prepare the financial statements.
-While, if a business is required to update their ledgers then each time a transaction occurred, the ledger accounts would quickly become clustered and chances of errors might be made.
+The ledger accounts in a business are the main source of information that is used to prepare financial statements.
+While, if a business is required to update their ledgers then each time a transaction occurs, the ledger accounts would quickly become clustered and chances of errors might be made.
 This would also be a very lengthy process.

 To avoid all such complications, the transactions are first recorded in a book of prime entry.
 The main books of prime entry are:

 Cash Payments Book

 Importance of Books of Prime Entry

 Now we are quite sure that the Books of Prime Entry are very much prevalent in the business, for their advantageous characteristics.
 The following are the advantages of a journal:

 Provides a Chronological Record: Journal book records transactions in the occurrence of their date.
 Hence, it is possible to get day-to-day information.

 The Book of Prime Entry Minimizes the possibility of errors: The nature of the transaction affects the financial position of the business; this is ascertained by recording and analyzing the transaction.